2018 Yarington MEMORIAL Round Robin

-The unit’s annual Yarington Memorial Round Robin is the perfect event for players who enjoy competitive bridge in a more friendly, social setting.
-Each team participating will be placed in a bracket (determined by number of masterpoints) and will play a handful of matches against other teams.
-Your team gets to set its own schedule.
-Team captains work together to find dates and home locations that work for both teams.
-Masterpoints are awarded at the end (exact amount is determined by the ACBL masterpoint schedule based on the entered teams).
+The Yarington Memorial Round Robin is an event for players who enjoy competitive bridge in a more friendly, social setting.
+Each team will be placed in a bracket (determined by number of masterpoints) and will play a handful of matches against other teams.
+Your team sets its own schedule, within the open play period.
+Sign up as a team, individually, or with a partner; we’ll form teams from entrants.
+New this year, we will arrange at least one reserved date to complete your matches at a local club, to help with match coordination/scheduling.

 Scoring: All matches are 28 boards long, scored in imps and converted to victory points according to a slightly modified ACBL 30-VP scale: